 Read Lately: The Dead Man's Brother by Roger Zelanzy

-• The book starts with a murder.
-I feel comfortable telling you this since it happens on the first page and it is not want to book is really about.
+- The book starts with a murder.
+I feel comfortable telling you this since it happens on the first page and it is not what the book is really about.
 The Dead Man's Brother is the story of how that murder propels Ovid Wiley, an art thief turned art dealer, to investigate the theft of millions of dollars from the Vatican.
 If you're wondering those two things connect, you start to understand Zelanzy's take on the genre.

 Tuesday, March 17, 2009